 Day 8: Cholpon Ata – Bishkek – Tashkent (Kyrgyzstan/Uzbekistan) [B,L,D]

-Breakfast at hotel.
-Transfer back to Bishkek.
-En route visit Burana Tower historical complex in Tokmok District, which used to be center of Karakhanid Kingdom Culture.
+After breakfast transfer back to Bishkek.
+In route visit Burana Tower historical complex in Tokmok District, which used to be center of Karakhanid Kingdom Culture.
 Lunch on the way in local restaurant or local family.
-Continue drive to Bishkek, Manas Airport to take flight to Tashkent at 18.40 HY 780.
+Continue drive to Bishkek, Manas Airport to take flight to Tashkent.
 Upon arrival immigration and customs clearance.
 Meet outside of arrival hall.
 Overnight in Tashkent.

 Day 9: Tashkent (Uzbekistan) [B,L,D]